If you’ve ever been worried your boobs don’t look like the ones on social media or in the movies, you’re not alone.

 Don’t ignore them, explore them.
 Your nipples are loaded with nerve endings, and those nerve endings expand out to the rest of each breast.
 When your nipples are stimulated, your brain receives its pleasure signals via the same route from your vagina, clitoris, and cervix.

 Some people can have orgasms solely from nipple play.
-If you want to try your hand at this, head over to Emjoy and listen in on Breasts and Nipple Play to get started.
+If you want to try your hand at this, head over to the Emjoy app and listen to the session Breasts and Nipple Play in the collection Discover Your Body II to get started.

 If nipple orgasms aren’t your thing, never fear.
 There’s still a good chance that your nipples are an erogenous zone for you, so play around on your own.
 Experiment with different kinds of touch, pressure levels, and take note of where you are in your menstrual cycle.